DanialArab/Docker/README.md

  now on the shell we are inside the /app directory because in the Dockerfile we set this directory as the current working directory.

+## HERE
 here when mosh does ls he has a directory called node_modules that I don't have also i don't have package-lock.json!

  what if we want to exclude some files or directories? we see next!